-E. At December 31, 2014, the Company did not have any guarantees or undertakings with its affiliates or parent company.

-F. As of and for the years ended December 31, 2014 and 2013, the Company had the following significant transactions with affiliates:
+- E. At December 31, 2015, the Company did not have any guarantees or undertakings with its affiliates or parent company. - F. As of and for the years ended December 31, 2015 and 2014, the Company had the following significant transactions with affiliates:

 The Company and AMA are parties to an administrative services agreement, under which AMA provides certain administrative services, including accounting and processing of premiums and claims.
 Under this agreement, the Company will remit a percentage of its earned premium revenue, as applicable, to AMA as a fee.
 Effective September 22, 2014, this agreement was amended to include provisions to comply with the American Recovery and Reinvestment Act of 2009.
-For these services, the Company was charged \$29,355,170 in 2014.
-There were no charges in 2013.
+For these services, the Company was charged \$62,176,384 and \$29,355,170 in 2015 and 2014, respectively.
 This agreement also provides for interest on all intercompany balances.
-There was no interest earned (incurred) on amounts due from (to) affiliates in 2014 and 2013.
+There was no interest earned (incurred) on amounts due from (to) affiliates in 2015 and 2014.